Hasindu-Dilshan/intelligent-gem-cutting-robot-arm-research/README.md

 ### 1️⃣ Robotic Arm Design, Control & Execution
 #### **Overview**
 This component focuses on controlling the robotic arm for gemstone cutting.
 The system combines hardware assembly, ROS 2 simulation, and web-based configuration to enable precise and programmable arm movements.
+The system allows simulation and real-time control of the arm, translating commands from the web app into servo motor actions.

 > [!NOTE]